13 Top-Rated Ski Resorts in New Hampshire, 2023

 One of only two New Hampshire ski mountains with a gondola, Loon also had the first eight-place chairlift in the East, the Kancamagus 8, packed with new features that include ergonomically heated seats, weather-blocking tinted bubbles, and an adjustable loading carpet.
 The lift's gearless drive not only means quiet operation and low maintenance but increased energy efficiency as well.

-The Adventure Center at the base area offers snow tubing, snowshoeing, cross-country skiing, ice-skating, and a zipline ride over the frozen river that runs past the base.
+The Adventure Center at the base area offers snow tubing, snowshoeing, cross-country skiing, ice skating, and a zipline ride over the frozen river that runs past the base.
 Guided snowshoe tours for various skills include one of the Loon Mountain summit, with the option of returning to the base on the gondola or on snowshoes.

 On-mountain lodging is right at the foot of the lifts for ski-in/ski-out convenience.
-The Mountain Club on Loon is a full-service hotel/base lodge, with rooms and suites, restaurants, parking, a swimming pool, and spa all under one roof within a few yards of the gondola loading point.
+The Mountain Club on Loon is a full-service hotel/base lodge, with rooms and suites, restaurants, parking, a swimming pool, and a spa all under one roof within a few yards of the gondola loading point.

 Address: 60 Loon Mountain Road, Lincoln, New Hampshire

-3. Cranmore Mountain and North Conway
+Cranmore Mountain and North Conway

 Since the glory days of early recreational skiing in the 1930s, when the famous Ski Trains brought eager skiers from Boston and New York to the elegant Victorian railway station almost at the foot of Cranmore Mountain, North Conway has been a ski town.